 An alternate way might be to take a tiny piece of fusible webbing or fusible interfacing (ask for it in the cutting department of a fabric store).
 You'd slip this inside of the tear.
 If you choose fusible interfacing you'd need to make sure the fusible side was "up" (towards the microfiber).
 Then instead of actually touching it with an iron, you'd need to hit the microfiber with only steam (to fuse it to the interfacing) OR you could use a Teflon pressing sheet.
-Do NOT press directly on the microfiber with your iron.
-You may be able to just barely touch it with a curling iron.
-But, I'd try fusing the interfacing to the microfiber with steam first.

 This may be a lot less messy than my previous post, but it won't be as permanent as the fabric glue method.
 (04/05/2008)

 Cyinda, I have a tear in my loveseat, but it's not microfiber.
 It's a soft fabric with a velvety feel, but it isn't velvet.
 I am pretty sure I would not be able to successfully apply heat to it.
 I am wondering how the Fabri-Tac would work.
 In my case, the tear is several inches one way and about 3 inches another, so that the foam beneath is exposed.
 I'm not really concerned about looks since we don't often have visitors, but I am wondering if the Fabri-Tac would look bad or feel hard if I just put a patch of fabric over the outside of the tear?
 (04/06/2008)